SiliconLabs/zigbee_applications/zigbee_bootcamp/Zigbee-Hands-on-Non-volatile-Data-Storage/Zigbee-Hands-on-Non-volatile-Data-Storage.md

 ## 3.2 Manufacturing Tokens

-The major difference between Manufacturing Tokens and Dynamic Tokens is on where the tokens are stored and how they are accessed.
+The major difference between Manufacturing Tokens and Dynamic Tokens is where the tokens are stored and how they are accessed.
 Manufacturing Tokens are set at manufacturing time and they are stored at absolute address of the flash.
-It can be written either with external programming tools or from on-chip code only if the token is currently in an erased state.
+They can be written either with external programming tools or on-chip code only if the token is currently in an erased state.

 ### 3.2.1 Creating Manufacturing Tokens